All you need to know: Djokovic's desperate final stand today

 Novak Djokovic was back in immigration detention yesterday after his legal challenge to avoid being deported from Australia for being unvaccinated for COVID-19 was moved to higher court.

-A Federal Court hearing has been scheduled for Sunday, a day before the men's No. 1-ranked tennis player and nine-time Australian Open champion was due to begin his title defense at the first Grand Slam tennis tournament of the year.
+A Federal Court hearing has been scheduled for today at 11.30am (NZT), a day before the men's No. 1-ranked tennis player and nine-time Australian Open champion was due to begin his title defense at the first Grand Slam tennis tournament of the year.

 Djokovic and his lawyers had a morning meeting with immigration officials and, by mid-afternoon, Australian media reported the tennis star was taken back into detention.
 Television footage showed the 34-year-old Serb wearing a face mask as he sat in a vehicle near an immigration detention hotel.